I watched an NBA game at MSG: Knicks vs Pistons

 The match started after the US anthem was sung.
 Booing the referees is also a part of the game, and the crowd reacted several times to (what they assumed were) wrong calls.
 On the other hand, there were three chants during the game: the well-known “Defense, defense,” the vibrant “Let’s go Knicks,” and in the last period, you could hear “MVP, MVP.”
 The latter was dedicated that evening to Jalen Brunson, who had a fantastic night at MSG.

-What I never got while watching live NBA games on TV was the amount of music and jingles during the game.
-While in Europe it’s the fans that must push the team during the game, in the NBA games, music has this role.
+What I never noticed while watching live NBA games on TV was how much music and jingles there were during the game.
+While in Europe, it’s the fans who must push the team during the game, in NBA games, music plays this role.
 This keeps the spirits of the teams and spectators up, but it also makes you feel that the crowd participates less.

 There’s always a show in NBA timeouts